hogeschool/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/2 - Access Control.md

 GRANT USAGE ON SCHEMA public TO app_read;
 GRANT SELECT ON public.customer_core TO app_read;
 ```

+The example above shows how privileges are granted and revoked at the schema and table level.
+This illustrates the principle of least privilege:
+First, remove all default rights from the role (REVOKE).
+Then, explicitly grant only the permissions that are needed (GRANT).

 >💡 Note: In this example, ```app_read``` represents an application user with limited privileges.
 This user can query non-sensitive data in public.customer_core, but not the PII data stored in pii.customer_pii.
 How to create and configure such users and roles in PostgreSQL will be covered later on.

 ```mermaid